AoDev/bard-router/README.md

 ```

 ## Navigation history
-`bard-router` already maintains its history, it is thus independent of the environment.
+`bard-router` already maintains its internal history, it is thus independent of the environment.

-The router history can simply be read at `router.history`.
+The router history can simply be read at `router.story`.
 It is an array with the list of navigation requests that looks like this:

 ```js